As a student (and client) of past life regression, I find this discipline to be endlessly fascinating and a source of great learning.

 - Being raped as a young woman in Roman times, giving birth to a baby that was promptly drowned by my father, committing suicide

-- Being a West African man who fights to defend the tribe during raids by Portuguese colonizers and slave merchants, being tortured and murdered as a result.
+- Being a West African man who fights to defend the tribe during raids by Portuguese colonizers and slave merchants, and being taken as a slave

 During a regression, your Higher self will often pick the lifetimes that are most harrowing and traumatic to explore, precisely because once they are cleared, it can make the most difference to your life.